archetype-themes/plugin-theme-component/docs/Using-a-Collection.md

   sourcemap: false // Enables JS sourcemap
 }
 ````
 The target browsers are set using Shopify's supported browserslist.
-This requires a few NodeJS Modules.
+This requires a few Node.js Modules.
 If used as is, do not forget to use install them by using the following npm install command:

 ```shell